Michael Horse

 American actor from California, U.S.

 Michael Horse (Michael James Heinrich, born 1949) is an American actor, painter, and jeweler.
 He is best known for playing Deputy Tommy 'Hawk' Hill on Twin Peaks.

 Background and education

 Michael James Heinrich was born in Los Angeles County, California in 1949.
-Biographies have also given his birthplace as Tucson, Arizona, or a town named "Near Tucson" in Arizona.
+Biographies have also given his birthplace as in or near Tucson, Arizona.
 His parents were Nancie Bellen Posten and George Heinrich, who married in 1953.
 Angela Aleiss wrote, "Heinrich listed his parents as Austrian."
 Biographies have also described his mother as being Swedish and George Heinrich being his adopted father.

 Horse "describes himself as half-Indian and part Zuni, Mescalero, Yaqui and Hispanic with a touch of Swedish…."
 In 2017, American art writer Daniel Grant wrote, "Horse has refused to apply to any one tribe for enrollment" in an article in which Horse stated that he belonged to "three nations...
 I'm one-eighth this and one-eighth that.
 I'm tired of explaining myself in fractions.
 I know who I am."